Areas of Concentration

 COMMERCIALIZATION AND ENTREPRENEURSHIP

-PRF, Purdue Research Park and the Purdue Foundry play an instrumental role in furthering Purdue University's economic development agenda by building and operating state-of-the-art technology business incubators.
+PRF, Purdue Research Park and Purdue Innovates play an instrumental role in furthering Purdue University's economic development agenda by building and operating state-of-the-art technology business incubators.
 From these technology communities emerge companies that have the ability to bring in out-of-state revenue, offer competitive salaries, and hire the best and brightest minds graduating from Indiana's premiere universities.

 Near the University's main campus is PRF's flagship incubator, Purdue Research Park (PRP), which is the largest university-affiliated business incubation complex in the country.
 PRP is the landing pad for startups built around new ideas emerging from Purdue and Discovery Park — Purdue's on-campus endeavor to bring innovation through multidisciplinary research.
-PRF is bringing the University's business-building programs and services to other parts of Indiana through its three satellite incubators in Merrillville, Indianapolis and New Albany.
+PRF is bringing the University's business-building programs and services to other parts of Indiana through its satellite incubators in Merrillville and New Albany.

 REAL ESTATE

 Anticipating where Purdue University expansion will occur, PRF purchases parcels of available land ahead of time, and this foresight in acquiring real estate has saved the University millions of dollars.
-PRF owns and oversees the following: more than 130 properties, including approximately 10,000 acres of Indiana farmland, and many rental properties leased through Purdue West, a shopping center along the west edge of the campus; Purdue Research Park, which was founded as the Purdue Industrial Research Park in 1961; and the Purdue Technology Centers of Northwest IndianaSoutheast Indiana and Indianapolis.
+PRF owns and oversees the following:

 FUNDING RESEARCH